faisalqureshi/webify/manual/introduction.md

 Use the `--live` option to keep it active in the background.
 (This is still somewhat experimental.)
 In live view, enter 'h' to see the available options.

-The following commandline options, which are available for *webify*, are particularly useful for printing diagnostic information during executation.
+The following command line options, which are available for *webify*, are particularly useful for printing diagnostic information during execution.

 - `--show-availability`: list files that were not processed due to availability constraints
 - `--show-not-compiled`: list markdown files that were not compiled because destination file already exists